Namelesss1/ProjectBT/README.md

 ## New Features

 - **Two new battle gamemodes** alongside Balloon Battle & Coin Runners
   - _Shine Thief:_ Very similar to Shine Thief from Mario Kart 8 Deluxe.
 Everyone battles for the Shine Sprite (which is actually a single coin).
 To win, a player must hold on to the shine for at least 30 seconds.
-Points are based on how many seconds a player has held on to the shine for (e.g. 10 seconds held = 10 points)
+Points are based on how many seconds a player has held on to the shine for (e.g. 10 seconds held = 10 points).
+When losing the shine and picking it up again, the timer for players will pick up where it last left off.
+If a player loses the shine with under 10 seconds left, they will need to count down from 10 seconds again the next time they pick it up.

   - _Elimination:_ A battle-royale style gamemode where players are eliminated.
 There is a grace period where players will collect as many points as they can.
 Once the grace period is over, every 15 seconds the least-scoring players will be eliminated until there is only one (or no) players left standing.
 Placement is based on order of ellimination.

 - **Free-For-All (FFA) mode:** Battle without teams!
 You can hit and score off of whoever you want, its everyone for themselves.
 How well you place depends only on how well you do individually.